Beijing, a world metropolis with 3000 years of history.

 - Book your trip

-Barely 1.4 billion people.
+“Barely” 1.4 billion people.
 This is the estimate of the population in the world’s most populous country.
-Although the country’s economic development has been a long time underway with many gloomy periods during the latter half of the 20th century, China became the world’s second-largest economy in 2010 in terms of GDP.
-With such incredible development, it is not surprising that many Western eyes were increasingly directed towards the Asia Red Dragon through the 00s.
-Both as a business opportunity but indeed as a new huge and fascinating destination.
+Although the country’s economic development has been a long time underway with many gloomy periods during the latter half of the 20th century, China became the world’s second-largest economy as early as in 2010 in terms of GDP.
+With such incredible development, it is not surprising that many Western eyes are increasingly directed towards the Asia Red Dragon.
+Both as a business opportunity but indeed as a new huge and fascinating travel destination.